cpieloth/kata_c_gcc/instructions/1_Preprocessor_Comments_Defines_Macros.md

 Example
 -------

-The following command generates the preprocessor output for `preprocessor.c` and saves it in `preprocessor.pp.c`
+The following command generates the preprocessor output for `original.c` and saves it in `preprocessed.pp.c`

-    $ gcc -E preprocessor.c > preprocessor.pp.c
+    $ gcc -E original.c > preprocessed.pp.c

 Now, have a look at: